Kamakura Guide – An Easy Day trip from Tokyo

 Kamakura is a small, historically-rich, quaint little town that sits an hour south of Tokyo, on the other side of Yokohama.
-It is one of the most popular day-trip destinations for residents of Tokyo and tourists hoping to see more of the old ‘samurai Japan’ that we often think of when we picture the land of the rising sun.
+It is one of the most popular day-trip destinations for residents of Tokyo (see our other favourite day trips here) and tourists hoping to see more of the old ‘samurai Japan’ that we often think of when we picture the land of the rising sun.

 But what is Kamakura, exactly, and why should you go there?